 - Memory e.g. remembering recent events

-- Organisation / reasoning / problem solving e.g. how to deal with every-day and non-routine problems
+- Problem solving e.g. how to deal with every-day and non-routine problems

-- Impulsivity e.g. Not being aware of danger/consequences
+- Impulsivity e.g. Not being aware of danger and consequences

-- Planning and sequencing e.g. being able to make a cup of tea
+- Planning & sequencing e.g. being able to change a tire

 - Social behaviour e.g. being able to react appropriately with other people